zamm-dev/dev-notes/zamm-notes/terminal.md

 called `Result::unwrap()` on an `Err` value: Io { source: Os { code: 35, kind: WouldBlock, message: "Resource temporarily unavailable" } }
 ```

 We reset.
 It appears that there's [no way](https://github.com/wez/wezterm/discussions/3739) around the fact that pty reads are blocking; we'll have to create a separate thread.
+There's also [no way](https://users.rust-lang.org/t/tokio-timeout-not-timeouting/85895/7) to enforce a timeout on CPU reads.

-As such, we edit `src-tauri/src/commands/terminal/models.rs`, removing `reader` and replacing it with `input_receiver`, and now getting input echo:
+As such, we edit `src-tauri/src/commands/terminal/models.rs`, removing `reader` and replacing it with `input_receiver`, and now getting input echo.
+We use [this function](https://doc.rust-lang.org/std/sync/mpsc/struct.Receiver.html#method.try_recv) along with [this example](https://doc.rust-lang.org/rust-by-example/std_misc/channels.html).

 ```rs
 ...